Can’t mislead people by using country’s name, Modi attacks Opposition alliance

 Prime Minister Narendra Modi said people cannot be misled merely by the use of the country’s name while citing the usage in the British East India Company and the banned Popular Front of India

-Prime Minister Narendra Modi on Tuesday launched a fresh attack on the Opposition Indian National Developmental Inclusive Alliance (INDIA) saying people cannot be misled merely by the use of the country’s name while citing the usage in British East India Company, which colonised India, and the banned Popular Front of India (PFI).
+Prime Minister Narendra Modi on Tuesday launched a fresh attack on the Opposition Indian National Developmental Inclusive Alliance (INDIA) saying people cannot be misled merely by the use of the country’s name, citing the usage in East India Company, which colonised India and banned Popular Front of India (PFI).

-In his address to a closed-door Bharatiya Janata Party (BJP) parliamentary party meeting, Modi said the Opposition is frustrated and disappointed and its conduct shows that the political status quo will continue.
+Addressing a closed-door Bharatiya Janata Party (BJP) parliamentary party meeting, he said first the British came to loot India.
+“The East India Company kept India in its name and looted us.
+In 1869, AO Hume created Indian National Congress...he built the party with India’s name to loot India,” he said.

+Modi’s reference was to British administrator Allan Octavian Hume, who was among the founders of the Indian National Congress that led the national movement.

+People aware of the details of Modi’s speech said he added terror groups also used the country’s name—Indian Mujahideen and PFI.

-Ramesh Bidhuri, a BJP member of Parliament, quoted Modi saying those wanting to rule and to break the country had names like East India Company, Indian Mujahideen, which has been blamed for a series of blasts and terrorist activities, and PFI.
-The Union government outlawed PFI and its affiliates for five years last year, accusing them of involvement in radicalisation and terrorist activities.
+Indian Mujahideen has been blamed for a series of blasts while the Union government outlawed PFI and its affiliates for five years last year, accusing them of radicalisation and terrorist activities.

+Modi said people have now matured and will not be misled by nomenclature.
+He added India of 2023 will not allow itself to get looted.
+“It is a new India...which will not allow itself to be fooled.”

 Last week, Modi attempted to draw a contrast between the ruling coalition and the Opposition grouping at a conclave of NDA.
 He dismissed the Opposition grouping, saying it was a negative and corrupt alliance while the NDA has pure intent, a clear policy, and decisiveness.
 Hours earlier, 26 Opposition parties announced their pre-poll coalition, setting the stage for a battle of alliances in the 2024 polls.